jsfenfen/nicar-nonprofit-datarelease/README.md

 - [Loans_to.csv](http://www.jacobfenton.com/990data/NICAR20/loans_to.csv) Is a file of loans to nonprofit organizations from insiders.
 From Schedule L "Part II Loans to and/or From Interested Persons".
 About 61,000 rows.
 Documentation [is here](http://www.jacobfenton.com/990data/NICAR20/loans_to_documentation.csv).

-- [Insider_assistance.csv](http://www.jacobfenton.com/990data/NICAR20/insider_assistance.csv) Is a file of loans to nonprofit organizations from insiders.
-From Schedule L "Part II Loans to and/or from Interested Persons".
+- [Insider_assistance.csv](http://www.jacobfenton.com/990data/NICAR20/insider_assistance.csv) Is a file of grants or assistance benefiting insiders.
+From Schedule L Part III.
 About 11,000 rows.
 Documentation [is here](http://www.jacobfenton.com/990data/NICAR20/insider_assistance_documentation.csv).

-- [Insider_transactions.csv](http://www.jacobfenton.com/990data/NICAR20/insider_transactions.csv) Is a file of "grants or assistance benefitting interested persons" from Schedule L, Part III.
+- [Insider_transactions.csv](http://www.jacobfenton.com/990data/NICAR20/insider_transactions.csv) Is a file of "business transactions benefitting interested persons" from Schedule L, Part IV.
 About 178,000 rows.
 Documentation [is here](http://www.jacobfenton.com/990data/NICAR20/insider_transactions_documentation.csv).

 - [Excess_benefits.csv](http://www.jacobfenton.com/990data/NICAR20/excess_benefits.csv) Is a file of "excess benefit transactions" with insiders, from Schedule L, Part I. Very rarely used, total of about 450 rows.
 Documentation [is here](http://www.jacobfenton.com/990data/NICAR20/excess_benefit_documentation.csv).